Jbleezy/BO1-Reimagined/README.md

 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon

 ## Mystery Box
+* Players will now get every weapon they can from the box before getting duplicates
+* All weapons have the same probability to be obtained
+* Weapons will not appear again in a row while floating up (unless it is the final weapon)
+* Cycles through all locations before going to a previous location again
+* An effect now plays when the Mystery Box is moving if it is the last Mystery Box location of a Mystery Box location cycle
 * Decreased time between uses from 3 seconds to 1.5 seconds
 * Decreased weapon pickup time from 12 seconds to 9 seconds
 * Box flies up higher when moving